BOOKBINDING THE GRAFIK GUITAR

 The Grafik Guitar artist book, endpapers.
 (Photo-© 2013 Michael Hill).

-The book consists of 38 prints on the theme of the deconstruction of elements of the guitar.
-The images were carved in lino and wood following the Japanese creative print (sosaku hanga) approach using Japanese knives, gouges and chisels and printed on Chinese 2 ply paper with Dr. Ph.
+The book consists of 38 prints on the theme of deconstructing the elements of the guitar.
+The images were carved in lino and wood.
+I followed the Japanese creative print (sosaku hanga) approach using Japanese knives, gouges and chisels.
+The book was then printed on Chinese 2 ply paper with Dr. Ph.
 Martin’s water colour ink and some sumi.

 The Grafik Guitar artist book, pages.
 (Photo-© 2013 Michael Hill).

-Imogen emboss-printed the guitar strings block onto a strip of kangaroo skin for the front cover and had me add my signature chop.
-Her use of 6 thick binding strings to the front and back cover boards echoes the guitar’s 6 strings and I can’t explain the stitching pattern she has employed to bind the pages together.
-As an iteration of the cover design she has used my separate guitar strings prints for the endpapers.
-Wow!
+Imogen emboss-printed the guitar strings block onto a strip of kangaroo skin for the front cover.
+Then she got me add my MH signature chop.
+Her use of 6 thick binding strings to the front and back cover boards echoes the guitar’s 6 strings.
+I can’t explain the stitching pattern she has employed to bind the pages together.
+As an iteration of the cover design she used my separate guitar strings prints for the endpapers.

 The Grafik Guitar artist book, cover and stitching, bookbinding design by Imogen Yang.
 (Photo-© 2013 Michael Hill).

 The Grafik Guitar artist book, cover and stitching-bookbinding design by Imogen Yang.
-(Photo-© 2013 Michael Hill).
+(Photo-© 2013 Dr. Michael Hill a.k.a.
+Doctor Comics).

-The book is currently on display at the Art Gallery of NSW in the 16th annual exhibition of the Australian Bookbinders.
+The book is currently on display at the Art Gallery of NSW.
+It is part of the 16th annual exhibition of the Australian Bookbinders.
 The exhibition runs from 7th November to 14th December in the Research library and archive.

 IMG_0277